-The songs are the political songs that were sung in Spain against King Joseph Bonaparte during the war known in the UK as the Peninsular War or in Spain as the Guerra de la Independencia.
-Most of their surviving musical scores are now outside Spain, in London, Lisbon, and elsewhere, which is no doubt why these songs and their music have not previously been described.
-The book has a catalogue of about 160 of these songs and gives for the first time the full context of their existence.
+This book describes for the first time the political songs that were sung in Spain against King Joseph Bonaparte during the war known in the UK as the Peninsular War or in Spain as the Guerra de la Independencia.

 I think that you will find the book interesting and with new information if you are interested in the Peninsular War, or the Guerra de la Independencia, or Fernando Sor, or the nature of propaganda, or indeed the whole political and propagandistic state of Spain at that time.

 You can consider buying also the ebook version to serve as index to enable you to find readily any of the songs.